n00bytes/Script-to-Go/README.md

 # Or install them using the installation script.
 In progress........
 * Installation script
-* Options to use amaas and subfinder config file for better result.
+* Option to use amaas and subfinder config file for better result.